 The next Sterling Furnace Half Marathon will be held in Sterling Forest State Park in Tuxedo, NY, on 9/18/21; the start is 9:00 a.m.
 There will also be a 15k race consisting of one loop of the multiuse trail, beginning and ending at the Caretaker’s Lot, starting at 8:00 a.m.
 These races are fundraisers for the park and the New York New Jersey Trail Conference.
 The half marathon course begins with an 9+ mile multiuse trail loop and finishes with a partial counterclockwise loop of Sterling Lake, ending at the Visitor Center.

 The course is rolling, with moderately technical to easy terrain, and very runnable.
 There are aid stations at 3.9, 9.2, and 12 miles which will provide food, fluids, and first aid.
 The course will be well marked with orange ribbons and arrows and there will be course marshals at critical turns.
-Depending on the number of entrants, we may have a wave start instead of a mass start (faster runners in the earlier waves).
+We will have mass starts for both races.

 Sterling Forest State Park is a nearly 22,000 acre state park, relatively recently established in 1998.
 Originally, most of this land was owned by the Sterling Iron Works, which mined and shipped iron ore from a number of sites within the park.
 The last of the mines were closed in the 1920’s, but remnants of that era are still visible on our course.